 - lower stitch length

 - Incorrect thread tension

-Why does the stitches fail to “grab” at seam beginning?
+Why do the stitches fail to “grab” at seam beginning?

-This occurs most often with lightweight/loosely woven fabrics – In case of such delicate cloths start the seams with an extra bit of fabric to prevent your pressure foot eating your fabric
+This occurs most often with lightweight/loosely woven fabrics – In case of such delicate cloths start the seams with an extra bit of fabric to prevent your presser foot eating your fabric.

 Why can’t I thread the sewing machine?

-This can happen if needle is not in its highest position.
-What you can do is to turn the hand wheel until it reaches the highest position
+This can happen if the needle is not in its highest position.
+What you can do is to turn the hand wheel until it reaches the highest position.

 The needle threader will not turn if the needle is not up.
 Turn the hand wheel until it reaches the highest position.